 A variation on the theme of lasagna gardens is the hugelkultur technique.
 With this method, you will build up your raised beds in much the same way as above.
 But instead of creating a flat raised growing area, you will create a mound.
 Hugelkultur mounds have many of the same ingredients as the lasagna bed, but at their heart, have a structure of woody material (ideally partially rotted).
 These structures are nutrient rich, and also retain water far better than many other raised garden bed types.

 Straw Bale Gardens

 Another interesting technique for making raised beds is simply using straw bales as your growing medium, topped with a small amount of compost.
-To find out more about creating raised garden beds from straw bales, check out our straw bale gardening guide.
+To find out more about straw bales, check out our straw bale gardening guide.

 Square Foot Gardens